What is Industrial Hygiene?

 Asbestos Sampling

-Many building materials used in the past have asbestos within them.
+Many building materials used in the past had asbestos within them.
 During demolition, asbestos containing material will break up and the particles can be brought into the respiratory system of employees.
 This can cause health issues such as asbestosis or mesothelioma over long periods of time.
 Sampling potential asbestos containing material can prevent exposure to workers.
 This allows employers to properly contain or remove asbestos containing materials.

 The permissible exposure limit (PEL) for asbestos is .1 fiber per cubic centimeter of air averaged over an 8 hour workday.
 The Short-term Exposure Limit is 1 f/cc averaged over 30 minutes.